benthamite/goldendict-ng/readme.md

 `goldendict-ng` is a very simple Emacs package that lets the user perform a search of GoldenDict dictionaries from within Emacs.
 The package makes use of the command-line facilities provided by [goldendict-ng](https://github.com/xiaoyifang/goldendict-ng), a GoldenDict fork.

+## Requirements

+The package requires `goldendict-ng`.
+[Install it](https://xiaoyifang.github.io/goldendict-ng/install/) if you haven't done so.

 ## Installation

 ### Manual installation